nottrobin/robinwinslow.uk/_posts/2015-01-08-project-ideas.md

 Idea description
 ---

-A website for posting open letters, and for finding other peoples' open letters.
+A website for posting open letters really easily, and for finding other peoples' open letters.

 Features
 ---

-- Email someone at the same time as publishing your open letter on the website
+- Publish to the website by simply BCCing the site - anonymously or for your account.
+Email confirmation.
-- Publish to the website by simply BCCing the site
+- When submitting your letter online, option to send Email someone at the same time
 - Anonymous posting
 - Tagging, searching, listing by tag